foundation/foundation-sites/docs/pages/prototyping.md

 ## Sizing

 These width and height classes helps you to easily make an element as wide or as tall as per your need relative to its parent.
-By default it supports `25%`, `50%`, `75%` and `100%`.
+By default it only supports `25%`, `50%`, `75%` and `100%`.
 You can add more sizes though, through Sass Variables.

 #### Width